KacobJeith/HeepDev/Client/README.md

 * **ControlValueList**: The control value list contains the list of inputs and outputs that the client will use to communicate with its internal programming
 * **VertexList**: The vertex list contains a list of interconnections that describe how control values on one client will communicate with control values on another client.

-# PLC Client API
+# Heep Client API

-This documents describes the client API functions for the PLC clients.
+This documents describes the client API functions for the Heep clients.
 These commands will be used by the server and other clients to request information from the clients.

 ## Current State